Advanced Learner Loan

 There are limited numbers of loans available to UAL students, so the loan cannot be guaranteed.

-Apply for a place on the Foundation Diploma in Art & Design.
+Before applying you must have an offer of a place on the Foundation Diploma in Art & Design.

 - You will be provided with a Learning and Funding Information Letter from the University which you need for the loan application.
+This is usually in May.

 - If successful, you will receive a letter from Student Finance England confirming that your loan has been approved.

-- Enrol at your college showing your loan confirmation letter from Student Finance England.
+- Enrol at your College showing your loan confirmation letter from Student Finance England.

 - Your tuition fees will be paid directly to the University by Student Finance England.